Search

 D. Understand the Consequences

-1. unwanted pregnancy is just one of the consequences of going too far too fast – unwed mothers usually struggle with poverty, stress, loss of educational opportunity, and dead-end jobs, or they burden their parents with helping them to raise their grandchildren
+1. Unintended offspring is just one of the consequences of going too far too fast – unwed mothers usually struggle with poverty, stress, loss of educational opportunity, and dead-end jobs, or they burden their parents with helping them to raise their grandchildren

 3. most ominous, however, is the guilt that envelops the heart of the Christian who falls into sexual immorality and will now be unable to present a future spouse with a clean slate, and who has forfeited his or her sanctification, or distinctiveness (First Thessalonians 4:3-8)